Low drift and documentation

 2. Boom height – kept low without compromising coverage.

-3. Driving speed – adjusted so that airflow and droplet trajectory remain stable.
+3. Travel speed – adjusted so that airflow and droplet trajectory remain stable.

-4. Visual control – the crop should move slightly, not be "laid down."
+4. Visual inspection – the crop should move slightly, not be “knocked down.”

-The combination of these parameters makes it possible to work safely – even in conditions where conventional sprayers often have to give up or switch to coarser nozzles.
+The combination of these parameters makes it possible to work safely—even under conditions where conventional sprayers often have to give up or switch to coarser nozzles.

 Conclusion

 Low drift with Danfoil is not about avoiding small droplets, but about controlling them correctly.
-Air assistance enables both effective application and documented reduction of wind drift – when the system is set up correctly.
+Air assistance enables both effective deposition and a documented reduction in wind drift—when the system is set up correctly.